Nerve agent

+Nerve agents act in the neuromuscular junction.
+Sarin (red) inhibits the function of acetylcholinesterase (yellow), preventing breakdown of acetylcholine (blue).
+Acetylcholine buildup causes continuous nerve impulses.

 Nerve agents, sometimes also called nerve gases, are a class of organic chemicals that disrupt the mechanisms by which nerves transfer messages to organs.
 The disruption is caused by the blocking of acetylcholinesterase (AChE), an enzyme that catalyzes the breakdown of acetylcholine, a neurotransmitter.
 Nerve agents are irreversible acetylcholinesterase inhibitors used as poison.

 Poisoning by a nerve agent leads to constriction of pupils, profuse salivation, convulsions, and involuntary urination and defecation, with the first symptoms appearing in seconds after exposure.
 Death by asphyxiation or cardiac arrest may follow in minutes due to the loss of the body's control over respiratory and other muscles.
-Some nerve agents are readily vaporized or aerosolized, and the primary portal of entry into the body is the respiratory system.
-Nerve agents can also be absorbed through the skin, requiring that those likely to be subjected to such agents wear a full body suit in addition to a respirator.
+Standard treatment for nerve agent poisoning is a combination of an anticholinergic to manage the symptoms, and an oxime as an antidote.

+The most mass-produced nerve agents in history are VX/VR, sarin, and soman.
+The G-series consists of the earliest nerve agents discovered from the late 1930s, which are typically volatile and dangerous via inhalation as aerosols.
+The V-series, discovered after the 1950s, are far less volatile and more persistent, and threaten via skin absorption, requiring a full body suit.
+Both series, and some Novichok-series compounds, are organophosphate compounds, while other Novichok agents, and some carbamate nerve agents, have non-organophosphate chemistry.
+Some are formed by binary chemical weapon munitions, such as the US M687 artillery shell which formed sarin by mixing its chemical precursors.